Nowa-Ammerlaan/HFML-VSM_CoilProfilePlotter/README.md

 I assume that you are already familiar with the concept of a VSM (Vibrating-sample magnetometer), if not then this is probably not what you are looking for.

 ## Long description
-To measure the response of a VSM's pickup coils, set it up to go through a 'position loop'.
+To measure the response of a VSM's pickup coils as a function of the position, set it up to go through a 'position loop'.
 This means that the VSM will start vibrating for a set amount of time (stepdur) at a set begin position, then stop.
 And then move a certain distance and start vibrating there again.
 The vibrating motion will induce a (~90 degree phase shifted) AC voltage across the pickup coils, which will depend strongly on the position at which the VSM is currently vibrating.
 When this voltage is measured (e.g using 2 Lock-In amplifiers; 1 for reference and 1 for the VSM's signal) it can be plotted against the VSM's position.